-Blending the educational resources of small and large collections for training the next generation of museum professionals (iDigBio Small Collections Symposium) Museum and Collections Biodiversity Informatics: Meeting skills needs for creating, sharing, and using the digital relatives of museum specimens
+Blending the educational resources of small and large collections for training the next generation of museum professionals (iDigBio Small Collections Symposium)

+Museum and Collections

+Biodiversity Informatics:

+Meeting skills needs for creating, sharing, and using the digital relatives of museum specimens

-Deborah L. Paul\ Matthew Collins Laurence Livermore Dimitrios Koureas
+Deborah L. Paul\

+Matthew Collins

+Laurence Livermore

+Dimitrios Koureas

-- iDigBio, Digitization and Workforce Training, Florida State University, Tallahassee, 32308, USA iDigBio Advanced Computing and Information Systems - 2 iDigBio, Advanced Computing and Information Systems, Gainesville, 32611-6200, USA - 3 Diversity and Informatics, Natural History Museum, London, SW7 5BD, UK - \ dpaul@fsu.edu
+- iDigBio, Digitization and Workforce Training, Florida State University, Tallahassee, 32308, USA - 2 iDigBio, Advanced Computing and Information Systems Gainesville, 32611-6200, USA - 3 Diversity and Informatics, Natural History Museum, - \ dnaul@fsu.edu

 ABSTRACT.
 Many of the large natural history collections trace their origins back 200 years or more to the Enlightenment, when scientific and cultural objects were presented to expert and public audiences to inspire a new scientific understanding of the world.
 The way in which these collections are used has changed relatively little over that period, with experts continuing to travel around the world to view key specimens or specimens being sent out on loan to trusted institutions.
 A combination of digital and genomic technologies, alongside mass-participation citizen science, now promises to revolutionize this intellectual business model by making natural history collections openly available to global scientific and public audiences.
-This talk will review how large natural history museums are responding to this opportunity and the challenges it poses with respect to prioritization, collaboration among institutions to promote the use of natural history collections in tackling scientific and socio-economic 'grand challenges' such as biodiversity loss, environmental change, human health and sustainable agriculture.
+This talk will review how large natural history museums are responding to this opportunity and the challenges it poses with respect to prioritization, collaboration and funding.
+The talk will focus in particular on the role of digital technologies in driving collaboration among institutions to promote the use of natural history collections in tackling scientific and socio-economic 'grand challenges' such as biodiversity loss, environmental change, human health and sustainable agriculture.